alexandersc22/portfolio/README.md

 ## About
 Hi, I'm Alex!
-I recently completed my Bachelor's Degree from Nanyang Technological University (NTU) majoring in Electrical & Electronic Engineering, with a specialization in Data Analysis & Machine Learning, and a minor in Business.
+I recently completed my Bachelor's Degree from Nanyang Technological University (NTU), majoring in Electrical & Electronic Engineering with a specialization in Data Analysis & Machine Learning, and a minor in Business.
 I have developed a strong foundation in translating complex technical data into actionable business strategies.
 I am excited to bring my technical expertise and commercial acumen to the field of data analytics and business operations.

 During my studies and internship, I honed my ability to work with massive datasets and developed a keen eye for identifying operational bottlenecks.
 I gained hands-on experience in building end-to-end ETL pipelines with SQL and Python, designing interactive Tableau dashboards, and developing advanced neural networks in PyTorch, which I believe will be valuable assets in any data-driven role.